Our news and events

 The SEMPRE partner Novia University of Applied Sciences works with older adults as our focus group in the SEMPRE project.
 During last year, a micro project called “Locally Produced Joy of Life”, was developed together with older adults and social service producers in the municipality of Korsholm/Mustasaari.

 Halfway through the lifetime of the transnational project SEMPRE, the activities of the micro projects gained momentum in many partnership countries including Lithuania.
-On the first weekend of autumn, a micro project was started in Jurbarkas town.
+On the first weekend of autumn, a micro project was started in the town Jurbarkas, Lithuania.

 The University College South Denmark (UC Syd) invited the SEMPRE partners to present and discuss the progress on the training modules which will be delivered to social service providers to equip their staff with necessary skills and expertise.